-5.2.
-Cross-Dataset Experiments
+5.2 Cross-dataset experiments

-Many widely-used, publicly available face mask detection datasets are racially imbalanced and contain images from specific regions of the world, such as Asia.
+Many widely used, publicly available face mask detection datasets are racially imbalanced and contain images from specific regions of the world, such as Asia.
 In order to create a better and more representative dataset, we collected images from all around the world while keeping a balanced racial distribution.
-To test the representativeness of the datasets, we train RetinaFace [19] and our proposed method on FMLD and BAFMD datasets, seperately.
-We chose FMLD dataset as it combines MAFA and WIDER face datasets which are among the popular datasets on face detection and face mask detection.
-For both datasets we use their standard training and testing sets.
-We used the same hyperparameters as in the withindataset experiments.
-Table 3 shows that the performance of both RetinaFace and our model decrease when trained on one dataset and tested on another.
+To test the representativeness of the datasets, we train RetinaFace [19] and our proposed method of using YOLO-v5 on FMLD and BAFMD datasets separately.
+We chose the FMLD dataset as it combines MAFA and WIDER face datasets which are among the popular datasets on face detection and face mask detection.
+For both datasets we use their official training and testing sets.
+We used the same hyperparameters as in the within-dataset experiments.
+Table 3 shows that the performance of both RetinaFace and our model decreases when trained on one dataset and tested on another.
 When models are trained on FMLD and tested on BAFMD, the drop in $mAP{0.5}\%$ is nearly 15%.
 On the other hand, when models are trained on BAFMD and tested on FMLD, the drop in $mAP{0.5}\%$ is nearly 7%.
+This trend is also the same in $mAP{0.5:05:0.95}$ %.
+In this challenging metric, the performance is nearly 20% lower, but the performance difference between each traintest pair is similar to the $mAP{0.5}$ %.
 This experiment shows that a more representative and racially balanced dataset, such as BAFMD, can lead to better generalization.
 Therefore, using BAFMD may serve as a better training set for general face mask detectors.
-Apart from the better performance, training with a balanced dataset enable models to have less accuracy discrepancy among all race and gender groups as shown in FairFace study [10].
+Apart from the better performance, training with a balanced dataset enables models to have less accuracy discrepancy among all race and gender groups, as shown in FairFace study [10].